josejimenezluna/pyGPGO/docs/source/features.rst

 better after each evaluation.
 The most common surrogate in the literature is the Gaussian Process, but the framework is model agnostic.
 Some featured models are:

 - Gaussian Processes (:class:`pyGPGO.surrogates.GaussianProcess` and :class:`pyGPGO.surrogates.GaussianProcessMCMC`): By far the most common choice, it needs the user to specify a covariance function (detailed in the next section), measuring similarity among training examples.
-For a good introduction to Gaussian Processes, check [@Rasmussen-Williams2004].
+For a good introduction to Gaussian Processes, check [Rasmussen-Williams2004]_ .
 - Student-t Processes (:class:`pyGPGO.surrogates.tStudentProcess` and :class:`pyGPGO.surrogates.tStudentProcessMCMC`): Some functions benefit from the heavy-tailed nature of the Student-t distribution.
 It also requires providing a covariance function.
 - Random Forests (:class:`pyGPGO.surrogates.RandomForest`): provided by `sklearn`, it represents a nonparametric surrogate model.
 Does not require specifying a covariance function.
 A class for Extra Random Forests is also available.
-Posterior variance is approximated by averaging the variance of each subtree [@reference].
+Posterior variance is approximated by averaging the variance of each subtree.
 - Gradient Boosting Machines (:class:`pyGPGO.surrogates.BoostedTrees`): similar to the latter, posterior variance is approximated using quantile regression.